pa2si/portfolio-projects/README.md

-v 0.1.30 + test-branch v3
+v 0.1.30 + test-branch v4

 new:

-- corrected p in udemy title
+- hero bg image now fixed
+- hovering effects in project now only from xl on
+- some border ad shadow adaption in project

   what's done: